 Isaac made headlines during the recent NBA restart in Orlando—a "bubble" environment created at the Disneyland resort—when he opted not to kneel during the national anthem with other players and staff before their games.
 An ordained minister, he later explained his religious reasons for the stand, but soon injured his knee during play and missed the rest of the season.

-Both Brown and Korver played for the Milwaukee Bucks when Jacob Blake was shot in the back 7 times by the police in Kenosha, WI, sparking nationwide protests and a short strike by the NBA players during the bubble playoffs.
+Both Brown and Korver played for the Milwaukee Bucks when Jacob Blake was shot in the back 7 times by the police in Kenosha, Wisconsin, sparking nationwide protests and a short strike by the NBA players during the bubble playoffs.

 After the meeting, at the Apostolic Palace, the NBA representatives and players toured St. Peter's Square.